Portuguese contemporary art: Painting, sculpture and ceramics

 Paula Rego is known for her "storytelling" in painting.
-She gained widespread recognition for works such as Dog Woman (1990s), and Abortion, which was her response to the referendum in Portugal on November 11, 1998 which made abortion a crime.
+She gained widespread recognition for works such as Dog Woman (1990s), and Untitled: The Abortion Series, which was her response to the referendum in Portugal on November 11, 1998 which confirmed abortion as a crime.
 Her art has been displayed in museums such as Tate Modern in London and Casa das Histórias Paula Rego, in Cascais (dedicated solely to her art).
 She also worked in azuleijaria (painted tin-glazed ceramic tilework).
 The Lisbon Metro has some of her works decorating its walls.
 Many of her works belong to private collections like the Berardo Collection.
 Other artists that work in contemporary azulejaria are Júlio Pomar and Júlio Resende, artists who are becoming references in contemporary European painting.
 Manuel Cargaleiro and Querubin Lapa are prominent figures in azulejaria, pioneering a new style rooted in contrasts—an approach uniquely suited to the versatility of the azulejo.
 They also played a key role in popularizing the use of geometric figures in contemporary art.